Recruitment

 6. How easy each method is to game.
 Our own summary based on all of the above and on how these tools work in practice.
 This one is a guide to the general pattern, not a precise score.

-7. How the options compare across all four questions.
-Our synthesis of the sources above, mapped to the four article questions.
+7. How the options compare across all four checks.
+Our synthesis of the sources above, mapped to prep risk, prediction, completion, and job specificity.
 Broad categories, not a vendor-by-vendor score.

 8. How WiseWorld works.
 Checked against the live WiseWorld recruitment product: paste your job description, set what matters, send scenarios, get a ranked shortlist.